I have to decide whether to buy a Domino K600, an MCS Eagle, a Delta from AZ, or an eZ-inkjet from GTUS. What is the difference between them ?

 Let’s check out the controller

-Buying an eZ-inkjet from GTUS, you know you can connect it to the most versatile controller in the world with more than 4,000 controller delivered.
-The GT controller is able to do any application, drive any technology, installed on any machine with the easy configurator.
+Buying an eZ-inkjet from GTUS, you know you can connect it to the most versatile controller in the world with more than 4,000 controller installs.
+The GT controller is able to do any application, drive any inkjet technology, installed on any machine with the easy configurator.
 The controller software is changed here in-house, you get everything from one house.